DelTa-0/DelTa-0/README.md

 ## 🔥 Fun Extras

 - 💡 "Always building something new, even if it's just in my head!"
-- 🌱 Currently learning: **Next.js, TypeScript, and Machine Learning basics**
+- 🌱 Currently learning: **Node js, Machine Learning basics**
-- 🕹️ Favorite hobby: Gaming and customizing Linux distros
+- 🕹️ Favorite hobby: Gaming and listening music
 - ☕ I code better with: A cup of black coffee and some Lofi beats

 ---